AEM allows you to have a responsive layout for your pages by using the Layout Container component.

 As a layout container is a paragraph system, deleting the component will delete both the layout grid and all the components (and their content) held within the container.

 - If you mouseover or tap the grid placeholder, the action menu is displayed.You need to select the Parent option.

 - If the layout component is nested, selecting the Parent option presents a drop-down selection, allowing you to select the nested layout container or its parent(s).When you mouse over the container names in the drop-down, their outlines will be displayed on the page.

-- The lowest nested layout container will be outlined in black.
+- The lowest nested layout container will be outlined in blue.

-- Every successive container will be lin a lighter shade of grey.
+- Every successive container will be lin a lighter shade of blue.

 - This will highlight the entire grid with its content.
 The action toolbar will be shown, from where you can select an action such as Delete.